HenriUwU/gomoku/doc/src/contents/project/subject.md

 <br>

-In this scenario, by playing in a, Red would introduce a double-three, therefore this is a forbidden move.
-However, if there were a blue stone in b, one of the three-aligned would be obstructed, therefore the move in a would be legal.
+In this scenario, by playing in `a`, Red would introduce a double-three, therefore this is a forbidden move.
+However, if there were a blue stone in `b`, one of the three-aligned would be obstructed, therefore the move in a would be legal.

 <br>